outfrenk/pymaginverse/README.md

 After installation of pytest, you can test the code by typing `pytest`.

 ## Accompanying Article
-The Article describing this library can be found at:
+The Article describing this library can be found here:

 ## Acknowledgements
 This Library is based on years of geomagnetic code development by: